phbillet/EzStacking/README.md

 I spent some time on [Kaggle](https://www.kaggle.com/philippebillet/code), some results about the optimisation process described here are given in this site, moreover and analysis of the results can be found [here](https://www.kaggle.com/code/philippebillet/stacking-importances-result-analysis).
 I became Nobebooks Master with this project.

-Time has passed and EzStacking continues to evolve, some full projects (in zip format) can be found in the `example` folder on [GitHub](https://github.com/phbillet/EzStacking).
+Time has passed and EzStacking continues to evolve, some full projects (in zip format) can be found in the `examples` folder on [GitHub](https://github.com/phbillet/EzStacking).

 # EzStacking - How to install it
 First you have to: